-- 1) Save the files in the .pdf format. - 2) Bundle the separate work and financial plans for PD-CAPS into one file\.
+- 1) Save the files in the .pdf format. - 2) Bundle the separate work and financial plans for PD-CAPS into one file.
 For example, if a state is submitting an Infrastructure and two additional Survey work and financial plans they would combine all of these files into one .pdf file.

-\Please note: Only handle work plans funded by the Pest Detection line item in this manner.
-Do not bundle work plans that are funded by different line items.
+Please note: Do not combine work plans that are funded by different line items.